dan-blanco/C229-Finance/README.md

 ## Bank Basics (10 minutes)

-* After examining the four main categories of banks, ask students to label some common banks, eg:
+* After examining the four main categories of banks, ask students to label some common banks, e.g.:
   - JPM, Goldman, UBS, Bank of America, CitiGroup, Credit Union

 * The central bank of the United States is the Federal Reserve System, or “the Fed,” which Congress established with the 1913 Federal Reserve Act.